 There are two major differences (three if you include size) between the predecessor, Icon X and the Galaxy Buds.
 Missing from the Buds is the builtin 4GB storage.
 While this would be handy for some who prefer to use the Buds on their own without a smartdevice, I have to admit that with my Icon X, I never used the internal storage, except for when initially reviewing them.
 So not a great loss.

 The next huge advancement is that the Galaxy Buds will also wirelessly charge via their case.
 If you have a wireless smartphone charger at home, just place the Buds in their case and rest on the wireless charger.

 You can of course do this via the power feature on the Galaxy S10.
 As I don’t have an S10 on hand I tried with my Huawei Mate 20 Pro which also offers the same feature – and yep they charge up and didn’t dent the phones battery one bit.

 Cabled a full charge from totally dead takes roughly 15 minutes, wireless took longer, around twice the amount of time at 30 – 40 minutes.

 Galaxy Buds are small personal audio must haves from the future.
-Slimmed down, restyled, snug fitting and with the right tweaking, creates an audio experience unrivalled by many wired headsets.
-For me they are perfect.
+Slimmed down, restyled, snug fitting and with the right tweaking, creates an audio experience close to wired headsets.
+For me they are near perfect.